TourmalineCore/DevContainerApplication/README.md

 # DevContainerApplication

-Example C++ application for aarch64 Linux platform with Dev Container.
+Example C++ application for measuring performance with Dev Container.